Attending an Unemployment Insurance Hearing

 Hearing Procedure

-The administrative law judge will control the hearing.
-It is the judge’s job to gather all the information needed to make a complete record and make a decision in your case.
+The appeal tribunal will control the hearing.
+It is the appeal tribunal’s job to gather all the information needed to make a complete record and make a decision in your case.

-The judge will identify persons in the room and explain how the hearing will work.
-The judge will identify the determination being appealed, define the issue(s), and may ask you to state your position.
+The appeal tribunal will identify persons in the room and explain how the hearing will work.
+The appeal tribunal will identify the determination being appealed, define the issue(s), and may ask you to state your position.

-The judge will decide the order of the witnesses who will give their testimony under oath.
-The judge may require a witness(es) or other person(s) to leave the room while others testify.
+The appeal tribunal will decide the order of the witnesses who will give their testimony under oath.
+The appeal tribunal may require a witness(es) or other person(s) to leave the room while others testify.

-The judge will ask questions of any witnesses who are necessary for purposes of developing a record.
-The judge will give you an opportunity to ask questions of each of the witnesses at the appropriate time.
+The appeal tribunal will ask questions of any witnesses who are necessary for purposes of developing a record.
+The appeal tribunal will give you an opportunity to ask questions of each of the witnesses at the appropriate time.
 During “cross-examination,” you are NOT permitted to make statements.
 You will not be allowed to argue or disrupt the hearing.
 You are only permitted to ask questions.

 Each party will also have its opportunity to present documentary evidence.
-After the parties have had a chance to present evidence, the judge will close the hearing.
+After the parties have had a chance to present evidence, the appeal tribunal will close the hearing.

-Once the hearing is closed, the judge can no longer discuss the case with you.
+Once the hearing is closed, the appeal tribunal can no longer discuss the case with you.
 It is important to present all of your evidence at the hearing.
-The decision will be based only on the evidence presented at the hearing.
+THE DECISION WILL BE BASED ONLY ON THE EVIDENCE PRESENTED AT THE HEARING.
+Information previously submitted to the department will not be considered by the appeal tribunal unless you appear and present it.
 Any further appeal will only involve review of the record made at the hearing.

 The hearing will be recorded.
 To make sure the recording is clear, speak loudly and clearly.
 If you want a copy of the hearing recording, call (608) 266-3174.